AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-unified-data-architecture-2026.md

 **Layer 1: Open Storage**

-Data lives in object storage — S3, Azure Data Lake Storage, GCS — in Parquet files organized by the Iceberg spec.
+Data lives in object storage : S3, Azure Data Lake Storage, GCS,  in Parquet files organized by the Iceberg spec.
 The storage tier is the cheapest and the most portable.
 Moving from one object store to another is an infrastructure-level operation, not an application-level one.

 **Layer 2: Open Table Format**